cds-snc/bundle-size-tracker/README.md

 7. Cloud function install the packages in the repo and runs the build to determine bundle size
 8. Cloud function records the new results in the database
 9. Cloud function calculates the change delta and posts it back to GitHub

+Charting the data is also a WIP - https://github.com/cds-snc/bundle-size-charter

 ## Implementation